viklund/FEGA-onboarding/README.md

 Genetic data generated in a healthcare context is subject to more stringent information governance than research data and often must comply with national legislation.
 To address this need, the Federated EGA provides a network of connected resources to enable transnational discovery of and access to human data for research while also respecting jurisdictional data protection regulations.
 By providing a solution to emerging challenges around secure and efficient management of human omics and associated data, the Federated EGA fosters data reuse, enables reproducibility, and accelerates biomedical research.

-Summary of Federated EGA node responsibilities:
+Summary of responsibilities of Central EGA nodes (EMBL-EBI & CRG) and Federated EGA nodes (national/local jurisdictions):

 | Central EGA Node | Federated EGA Node |
 | ---------------- | ------------------ |